Zippora-L/Zippora-L/README.md

 ### Hi there 👋

+Passionate Frontend Developer from Germany

-- 🔭 I’m currently studying to become a fulltime Frontend Web Developer
+- 🔭 I’m currently working on https://route-list.herokuapp.com/
 - 🌱 I’m currently learning React
 - 📫 How to reach me: zlatzko@googlemail.com

+Connect with me

+Languages and Tools

 <!--
 **Zippora-L/Zippora-L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.